 Question 7: What questions do you have for me?

 Surprised to see this one?
 You shouldn’t be, and here’s why:

 When it comes to allocating your marketing budget to an outside partner, you want to ensure your investment yields:

-High value and quality of outsourced work
+High value and quality of work or services received

 Produces a reasonable ROI to justify the expense

 The agency you select should be as invested in your success as you are.
 Meaning, if they don’t care to ask you questions about your business, goals, and expectations, then they aren’t doing their part in the process and probably won’t during the time you spend together.